Plans for the Lombard laneway upgrade

 Current diversions in place

-The entrance to Lombard laneway from Manners Street will be closed from 15 June 2017 for approximately three to four months.
-People are still able to access local businesses and the Lombard car park as usual.
+The entrance to Lombard laneway from Manners Street is now open.
+People can access local businesses and the Lombard car park as usual.
 Alternative routes are marked by signs at the site.
 Access is still available off Victoria/Bond Street and Cuba Street.